railsuser2014/openobject-doc-book-en/0/index.rst

 			Today, over ten years later, he has founded and managed several new technology companies, all based on Free / Open Source software.

-			He originated Tiny ERP, now Open ERP, and is the director of two companies including Tiny sprl, the editor of Open ERP.
+			He originated Tiny ERP, now OpenERP, and is the director of two companies including Tiny sprl, the editor of OpenERP.
 In three years he has grown the Tiny group from one to sixty-five employees
 			without loans or external fund-raising, and while making a profit.